 - Responsible tourism by advocating for the “Prevention of Social and Commercial Exploitation of Children and Adolescents” (CSEC).
 Uncover Colombia denounces the sexual abuse of children.
 Colombian Law (Law 679 of 2001 and Law 1336 of 2009).

 - Promote and comply with quality and security policy.

 One of the things that make Colombia so special is its people.
 Their kindness, warm welcoming and generosity bring meaning to your travel.
 And because they are so important and valuable, we think we should be thankful and make them benefit from our activity.

-We are aware of the enormous benefit a sustainable and responsible tourism can bring to any community.
-Therefore, we work with Travolution Colombia, a non-profit organization that helps rural and indigenous communities to develop sustainable tourism.
-We help them to provide the training and support these communities need to develop tourism activities they can benefit from.
+We know the enormous benefit that sustainable and responsible tourism brings to any community.
+Therefore, part of our work as tour operators is to pass our knowledge and experience to others that may need it.
+We work together with local communities to provide the training and support they need to develop tourism activities they can benefit from.

 Natural and Cultural Heritage

 Colombia hosts more than 6,600 species of animals and 51,220 species of plants so it’s essential for us to protect it as much as we can.
 That's why, we respect and promote the conservation of natural heritage.
 We comply with Law 17 of the 1981 "Convention on International Trade in Endangered Species of Wild Fauna and Flora" agreement, signed March 3, 1973 in Washington, D.C.
 We also comply with Law 1333 of 2009 that established the environmental sanctioning procedure.